samoraymiroy-gif/DateFast/README.md

-# DateFastV0.1
+# DateFast

-DateFastV0.1 is a lightweight command-line application written in C++ that calculates the weekday corresponding to a given date in the year 2026.
+DateFast is a lightweight command-line application written in C++ that calculates the weekday corresponding to a given date.

+## Available Versions

+### DateFastV0.1
+- Calculates the weekday for dates in the year 2026 only.

+### DateFastV0.2
+- Calculates the weekday for dates between 2000 and 2099.
+- Improved functionality compared to V0.1.

 ## Features

-* Calculate the weekday for dates in 2026
+* Calculate weekdays for dates
+* Support for years 2000–2099 (V0.2)
 * Fast and lightweight
 * Easy terminal-based interface
 * Written in pure C++